A proposal is a written offer to solve a technical problem

 various factors or conditions.
 Labels often appear in

-this is not always possible or necessary.
-If you are
+is not always possible or necessary.
+If you are using

-be helpful to put a box around the label even though
+to put a box around the label even though there is no

-there is no white space left for it.
-Labels for bars
+white space left for it.
+Labels for bars may be written

-may be written at the end of the bar or, if there is
+at the end of the bar or, if there is no possibility of

-no possibility of confusion, along the side.
-In circle
+confusion, along the side.
+In circle or “pie” charts,

-or “pie” charts, the labels should be put within the
+the labels should be put within the individual segments.

-individual segments.
-A “key” or “legend” is simply an
+A “key” or “legend” is simply an identification of symbols

-identification of symbols used in the chart.
-Another
+used in the chart.
+Another element occasionally found

 TYPES